AlexSeferidis/BiomedicalElectronics/L3-BiopotentialsInstrumentation/L3Notes.md

 ## ECG

 Our heart pumps due to the rhythmic electrical activity to circulate oxygenated around our body.
 It all starts in the atrium and then our through the ventricles.
-We get an initial sinusoidal boom which resonates down into the rest of the heart, providing a superposition kind of effect, we can see this here[#heartsig] in the final waveform.
+We get an initial sinusoidal boom which resonates down into the rest of the heart, providing a superposition kind of effect, we can see this [here](#heartsig) in the final waveform.

 ```{figure} ..\Images\L3\pqrst.png
 :label: heartsig